Right. So you’ve had your baby. Now what? Breathe, mama. We’re going to take you through the postpartum essentials. Read on.

 What’s postpartum recovery like?

-Here’s some of what you may experience in the postpartum period, so you know you’re not alone.
+Here’s some of what you may experience in the postpartum period so you know you’re not alone.

-1. You may be depressed
+1. You may feel down

 It’s really common to feel sad and isolated after giving birth—yet we still don’t seem to want to talk about it that much.